4 Facts About OS/400

 What is OS/400: Explained

 The OS/400 is perfectly designed to help companies in Enterprise Resource Planning (ERP) processes.
-Therefore, it’s widely used by firms seeking to integrate its planning, Purchase inventory, manage its sales, marketing, and finance.
+Therefore, it’s widely used by firms seeking to integrate their planning, purchase inventory, and manage their sales, marketing, and finance.

 How to use OS/400

 OS/400 was divided into System Licensed Internal Code (SLIC) and Extended Control Program Facility (XPF) controlled by the Technology Independent Machine Interface (TIMI).
 TIMI was a hardware abstraction layer that split the hardware-dependent and hardware-independent systems on OS/400.
 Therefore, a user can run an operating system and application software on separate hardware without re-compiling.

 OS/400 uses the Report Program Generator (RPG) programming language developed in 1959 for IBM computers.
 Below is a tutorial on operating the OS/400 computer system.